 Aluminum producers and recyclers in the aluminum industry work with individuals, communities and businesses to enable both curbside and industrial recycling programs.
 UBC (used beverage container) recycling is the most readily recognized of the recycling programs.
 Aluminum is also recycled at the end of life from products such as cars and building parts.
 Window frames, wire, tubing and electronics are additional examples of aluminum that is recycled at the end of life.

 Aluminum is one of the most recycled -- and most recyclable -- materials on the market today.
 Nearly 75 percent of all aluminum produced in the U.S. is still in use today.
-Aluminum can be recycled over and over again without any loss to quality.
-In fact, an aluminum beverage container can be recycled and back on the shelf in 60 days.
+Aluminum can be recycled directly back into itself over and over again in a true closed loop.

 The economics of aluminum also contributes to its position as one of the most-recycled metals in the U.S. Unlike many other materials, aluminum more than pays for its own recycling in the consumer and industrial waste stream.
 The reason: demand for aluminum continues to skyrocket and recycling aluminum saves more than 90 percent of the energy required versus producing new metal.